 If in doubt, contact the pool manufacturers for more guidance.

-Do I have enough room for a birth pool?
+Is there enough room for a birth pool?

 Birth pools come in different sizes, but the smallest are still around 170 x 135cm.
 If you think about it, it’s the same as having a small jacuzzi in your living room.